Updated: May 2021, August 2021, March 2022

-Robust Asset Management
+1. Build a Robust Asset Management

-Keeping data stored in a cloud based software tool can greatly improve the overall security of your operations.
+Keeping data stored in a cloud-based construction management tool can greatly improve the overall security of your operations.
 As opposed to using pen and paper or excel spreadsheets, which can be destroyed in situations such as a fire or computer damage.

 Here’s a quick example of how, in this instance, a construction asset management tool can be utilised: